maghdam/polaris-ir/README.md

 # POLARIS-IR

+POLARIS-IR is like Google NotebookLM for structured data — a multi-agent AI backend that analyzes datasets instead of just summarizing text.
+Where NotebookLM helps researchers make sense of documents, POLARIS-IR helps analysts and policymakers extract insights from CSVs, codebooks, and quantitative sources.

 This repository contains the backend for the **POLARIS-IR** (Policy & Open-source LLM Analytics for Relations & International Security) assistant.
 The goal of this project is to create an AI-powered platform that can analyze data from various sources to answer questions about international security.

 ## Features